quicwg/base-drafts/draft-ietf-quic-transport.md

 * the location and size of the Packet Number field in long headers, and

-* the type, format and semantics of the Version Negotiation packet.
+* the format and semantics of the Version Negotiation packet.

 Implementations MUST assume that an unsupported version uses an unknown packet format.
 All other fields MUST be ignored when processing a packet that contains